anl-sepsci/kbkit/README.md

 ## Installation

-`kbkit` can be installed from cloning github repository.
+`kbkit` can be installed from cloning its github repository.

 ```python
 git clone https://github.com/aperoutka/kbkit.git